tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 Its not clear what is causing the application to become overloaded.
 When we look at the CPU metrics we can see that in the most extreme cases only around 60% of CPU is being used.

+See the CPU for the 3000rps 60s loadtest below.
 ![CPU for 3000rps 60s loadtest](./img/2022-06-13-tls-termination/tls_term_3000rps_cpu.png)

-Also analysing the latency over the course of the loadtests show that suggests there is some underlying issue causing latency spikes.
+Also analysing the latency over the course of the loadtests suggests there is some underlying issue causing latency spikes.
 There is often a single 500 which leads to a latency spike which is more pronounced the higher the load.

+3100rps 60s
 ![Shows small spikes after 500](./img/2022-06-13-tls-termination/tls_term_3100rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3100rps_plot.html)

+3200rps 60s, notice the scale is different because of some freak 500s with 30s latency..
+For more detail view the interactive version in the link under the graph.
 ![More pronounced spikes with higher load](./img/2022-06-13-tls-termination/tls_term_3200rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3200rps_plot.html)

-When the load test completely fails (around 5% success ratio) we can see that there is some kind of ceiling that is reached at the 3 second mark.
+When the load test completely fails (when success ratio is below 5%) we can see that there is some kind of ceiling that is reached at the 3 second mark.
 Its not clear what is causing this.
 (I'm open to suggestions) but the behaviour in general looks very erratic and strange.

+3200 rps 60s trial 2
 ![picture of strange breaking behaviour](./img/2022-06-13-tls-termination/tls_term_3200rps_try_2_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3200rps_plot_try2.html)